Hamzah-Manzoor/Blog-MERN-App/README.md

 ## Technologies

-- The front-end of the app is built with React.js and Bootstrap.
+- The front-end of the app is built with React.js and Material UI.
 - The back-end of the app is built with Node.js, Express.js and MongoDB.
 - The app uses JSON Web Token (JWT) for authentication and authorization.